 Memory loss is one of the earliest symptoms, along with a gradual decline of other intellectual and thinking abilities, called cognitive functions, and changes in personality or behavior.

 Symptoms of Alzheimer's disease include memory loss, language deterioration, impaired ability to mentally manipulate visual information, poor judgment, confusion, restlessness and mood swings.
 Eventually Alzheimer's destroys cognition, personality, and the ability to function.
 The early symptoms, which include forgetfulness and loss of concentration, are often missed because they resemble natural signs of aging, rather than red flags that indicate something more serious is at work.

-Around 5.3 million people in the United States suffer from the disease.
+Around 5.5 million people in the United States suffer from the disease.
 It usually begins after age 65 and the risk increases with age.
-Nearly half of those age 85 and older may have the disease.
-AD is a progressive disease, but its course can vary widely.
-It damages the brain, which in turn can result in increased complications that lead to death, such as trouble swallowing, increased risk of choking, aspiration and increased susceptibility to infection.
+About one-third of people age 85 and older have the disease.
+AD is a progressive condition, but its course can vary widely.
+It damages the brain, which in turn can result in complications that lead to death, such as trouble swallowing, increased risk of choking, aspiration and increased susceptibility to infection.
 The time course of the disease varies by individual, ranging from five to 20 years.